Chinese scientist who first published COVID sequence stages protest after being locked out of lab

 Around the time, China had reported several dozen people were being treated for a respiratory illness in the central city of Wuhan.
 Possible cases of the same illness had been reported in Hong Kong, South Korea and Taiwan involving recent travelers to the city.

-Foreign scientists soon learned that Zhang and other Chinese scientists had deciphered the virus and called for him to publish.
-Zhang published his sequence of the coronavirus on Jan.
+Foreign scientists soon learned that Zhang and other Chinese scientists had deciphered the virus and called on China to release the sequence.
+Zhang published it on Jan.
 11, 2020, despite a lack of government permission.

 Sequencing a virus is key to the development of test kits, disease control measures and vaccinations.
 The virus eventually spread to every corner of the world, triggering a pandemic that disrupted lives and commerce, prompted widespread lockdowns and killed millions of people.